The more straightforward and understandable the tool or process within organization development, the more likely it will make a difference.

-- What do others say is your team/ dept strengths?
+- What do others say are your team/ dept strengths?

-- When we have ______ this will be a better place to work, or we would be more effective in completing our work.
+- When we have ______, this will be a better workplace, or we will be more effective in completing our work.

 - What does the team or department need to do its work better?

-- What do you need or the individuals within the department need to do the work better?
+- What do you need, or do the individuals within the department need to do the work better?